Pennsylvania Petition for Change of Name

 • Must be at least 18 years old

-• Must reside in the city or county of filing
+• Must reside in the county of filing

 • Must not be convicted of a violent or sexual offense

-• Convicted petitioners can only file two years after completing their sentence
+• Convicted felons can’t file within 2 years of completing sentence

 • Parental consent is required for minors